 Milpe Bird Sanctuary (1 hour)

-Displaying Club-winged Manakins are the reason to visit to Milpe.
+Displaying Club-winged Manakins are one of the main attraction when visiting Milpe.